Want to know how to kill bed bugs without using toxic chemicals? Rid your home of bed-lurking bugs with these 5 effective tips.

 If you’ve woken up feeling itchy, uncomfortable and are dotted with a red, bumpy rash, then your bed may be hosting a cluster of bed bugs.
 Now you need to know how to kill bed bugs as soon as possible.

-It just so happens that bed bugs, those pesky, wingless creatures that lurk beneath sheets and mattresses, aren’t only found in crowded backpackers and 5 star hotels – they’re also common in our homes.
+It just so happens that bed bugs, those pesky, wingless creatures that lurk beneath sheets and mattresses, aren’t only found in crowded backpackers and 5 star hotels.
+They are also becoming very common in our homes.

 You’ll want to look at treating your bed bug rash immediately, but what’s just as important is knowing know how to kill bed bugs once and for all.